 The inside mirror has day and night positions.
 The night position reduces glare from headlights behind you.
 Flip the tab on the bottom edge of the mirror to select the day or night position.

-Adjusting the Power Mirrors Except U.S. VP and Canadian DX-G
+Adjusting the Power Mirrors If equipped